 - 3.3 A number of policies in the Local Plan will need to change to take account of the legislative and policy changes listed above, as well as changed circumstances in the borough and new evidence.
 A small number of new policies are also likely to be needed.
 However, many of the existing policies in the Local Plan are considered to remain current and fit for purpose (based on continuing conformity with national and regional policy and ongoing monitoring through the Authority's Monitoring Report) and these will be incorporated into the new Local Plan.
-Given the scale of the proposed increase in the London Plan housing target for Harrow, the nature of the proposed source of this additional housing (i.e. 'suburban intensification') and the approach to the drafting of the new London Plan (which is drafted to allow immediate implementation of its policies through decision making on planning applications), it is considered that a full review of the current Harrow Local Plan is required. - 3.4 The National Planning Policy Framework makes clear that the Government's preferred approach is for each local planning authority to prepare a single Local Plan for its area (or a joint document with neighbouring areas).
+Given the scale of the proposed increase in the London Plan housing target for Harrow, the nature of the proposed source of this additional housing (i.e. 'suburban intensification') as highlighted in the new Local Plan, it is considered that a full review of the current Harrow Local Plan is required. - 3.4 The National Planning Policy Framework makes clear that the Government's preferred approach is for each local planning authority to prepare a single Local Plan for its area (or a joint document with neighbouring areas).
 This is a significant change from the previous Government's approach of a number of separate documents comprising the Local Development Framework, evident by the list of Harrow Local Plan documents listed above.
 While additional Local Plans can be produced, for example a separate site allocations document or Area Action Plan, there should be a clear justification for doing so.
 It is therefore envisaged that the new Local Plan will involve a reduced number of documents, with the Core Strategy, Development Management Policies and Site Allocations being combined into a single document.
 The existing Harrow and Wealdstone Area Action Plan may remain a separate, updated document, or alternatively be included in the main Local Plan document. - 3.5 With a single Local Plan being prepared, the document will contain strategic priorities (i.e. housing, employment etc) and strategic policies to deliver these; these strategic policies will be clearly distinguished from non-strategic polices, as required by the new National Planning Policy Framework.